Xanthica Is An Ancient Holiday Celebrated in Macedonian Culture

-According to old traditions, the god Macedon who was the son of the almighty god of the Pantheon, Zeus, fell in love with her until his last breath.
+The god Macedon who was the son of the almighty god of the Pantheon, Zeus, fell in love with her until his last breath.
 Suddenly the evil forces of some of the gods of the Pantheon transformed Xanthia into a flower.
-The poor god Macedon, every spring, sought his first and unforgettable love through meadows and fields, in all the clear streams and rivers, in all the blossom gardens.
+Nonetheless, the poor god Macedon, every spring, sought his first and unforgettable love through meadows and fields in all the clear streams and rivers, in all the blossom gardens.

 Read this legend about Xanthia in Macedonian.